spadman1234/NBA-Statistics-Explorer/DEVELOPMENT.md

 - Created GUI to display a list of all upcoming games
 - Games can be selected with the keyboard to display all statistics for teams involved in the game
 - Installed library for linear regression from [https://github.com/yacineMahdid/Algorithms](https://github.com/yacineMahdid/Algorithms)

+## 12/11
+- Created GUI for the user to create linear regression models by selecting independent variables
+- Using regression models, my program now predicts win percentages for each NBA team and display them on the screen